amaltaro/workflow_construction/docs/workflow_template_export.md

 This will:
 1. Generate all visualizations and metrics as usual
-2. Export workflow composition templates to `output/my_analysis/templates/`
+2. Export workflow composition templates to `output/sequential/3tasks/templates/` (or equivalent path based on input file)

 ## Output Structure